PX4/PX4-Autopilot/nuttx/configs/README.txt

       operation from FLASH but must copy initialized .data sections to RAM.
     CONFIG_BOOT_COPYTORAM -  Some configurations boot in FLASH but copy themselves entirely into RAM for better performance.
-    CONFIG_BOOT_RAMFUNCS - Other configurations may copy just some functions into RAM, either for better performance or for errata workarounds.
+    CONFIG_ARCH_RAMFUNCS - Other configurations may copy just some functions into RAM, either for better performance or for errata workarounds.
     CONFIG_STACK_ALIGNMENT - Set if the your application has specific stack alignment requirements (may not be supported